geraldombuthia/wordplusplus-v2.0/README.md

 This is an upgraded version of the first iteration of the Word++ Application.
 Uses a Public API to find words, provide their definitions, synonyms, antonyms, pronounciatons etc.

+This app is hosted on Netlify and can be accessed at [wordplusplus.netlify.app](https://wordplusplus.netlify.app)

 ## Objectives

 * Teach new vocabularies using **Word of the day** type of feature.